-1. Upper Arlington
+1) Upper Arlington

 Upper Arlington is a neighborhood that will exceed expectations.
-It boasts a crime rate 37 percent lower than the national average, and is 95 percent safer than the cities in Ohio.
+It boasts a crime rate 37 percent lower than the national average and is 95 percent safer than the cities in Ohio.

-2. German Village
+2) German Village

 Both an animated neighborhood and tourist destination, it is full of art galleries, specialty stores, coffee houses, and historic buildings.
 German Village boasts a crime rate below one percent, a high school graduation rate of 96 percent, and a post-secondary degree rate of almost 70 percent.

 There is something for everyone in Bexley.
 The suburb is ideal for families looking for a relaxed environment while being just a few minutes away from the conveniences of the city.
 Bexley’s unemployment rate is 43 percent lower than the national average, while the overall crime rate is 37 percent lower than that of the national average.

 Clintonville is a diverse modern community located just north of downtown, close to Ohio State University.
 This charming neighborhood is ideal for singles and business professionals, as housing varies in terms of both price points and style.

 Related Article: 5 Columbus Ohio Points of Interest

-1. Milo Grogan
+1) Milo Grogan

 Though the cost of living in Milo Grogan is 11 percent lower than the Columbus average, the overall crime rate in this neighborhood is a whopping 146 percent higher than the national average.
 People may want to think twice before moving into this neighborhood as the chances of being a victim of a crime are 1 in 15.

-Franklinton is safer than only 43 percent of the cities on Ohio, and the chances of being a crime victim are 1 in 14.
+Franklinton is safer than only 43 percent of the cities in Ohio, and the chances of being a crime victim are 1 in 14.

-3. Fort Columbus Airport
+3) Fort Columbus Airport